-This page describes the organization of the course and gives access to the course slides.
+This page describes the organization of the course and gives access to the course slides and material.

-The course is presented on the M2-6 page on the MPRI site.
+The course is presented (in French) on the M2-6 page on the MPRI site.

 Topics: Course organization; Introduction; Order theory.

 Important: Staring from Lesson 2, the lessons take place in the Sophie Germain Building, room 1004.

 Topics: Non-relational numeric abstract domains.